-By June 2022, growers and advisers are provided with improved understanding of the development of topsoil and subsoil acidity, limitations to crop profitability, and improved management practices to address this emerging constraint.
+By June 2025, growers and advisers in South Australia, Victoria and Tasmania are provided with improved understanding of the development of topsoil and subsoil acidity, limitations to crop profitability, and improved management practices to address this emerging constraint.

-By 2027 the aim of this and other projects is to collectively reduce the current cost of soil acidity in SA by 25%.
+By 2027 the aim of this and other projects is to collectively reduce the current cost of soil acidity in the southern region by 25%.

 Soil acidity has been a constraint to crop production in Australia for many decades, especially on sandy soils where pH drops rapidly.
 Low soil pH reduces the availability of nutrients for plant growth and can increase aluminium in the soil solution that is toxic and can impair root growth.
 In addition, the Rhizobia in most pulses is particularly sensitive to soil acidity.